nabla0001/resnet/README.md

 It achieved this by introducing "shortcut connections" between layers which forward activations without transformations and improve optimisation.
 The resulting deep networks won the ImageNet Large Scale Visual Recognition Challenge (ILSVRC) in 2015.
-The principle of shortcut connections has been central to many contemporary architectures such as Transformers.
+Shortcut connections have become a foundational building block for many other influential architectures, such as Transformers.

 ## Motivation